Hyle-org/examples/ticket-app/README.md

-# Simple Token transfer risc0 example
+# TicketApp/SimpleToken composition example

-Welcome to the simple_token risc0 example, this is a simple contract to get started with.
+Welcome to this TicketApp example, this contract shows an example of composition on Hylé.

+## Goal

+The goal of this example is to attribute a ticket to a user.
+To do so, we need a ticket contract (TicketApp) that will check using composition that a valid transfer happened from a user to the ticket account.

 ## Quick Start